 Death of a Family Member

 Humans who are grieving the loss of a family member, whether human or animal, sometimes forget that their cat may be grieving too.
 While animal behaviorists disagree on whether cats actually remember or grieve, there is enough anecdotal information to indicate that they do.
-Some personal experiences have confirmed this belief.
-When Shannon did not come home from his final trip to the veterinarian in July of 2001, Bubba went into a deep depression and exhibited insecure and needy behavior.

 It may help to provide the surviving cat with an article of human clothing, or the favorite "blankie" of the deceased cat, to help him understand that although they are gone, they are still with us in another way.
 Holding him and talking to him in reassuring tones will not only help your cat but will also help you deal with your loss.
 For more help in coping with your own loss, see my article on Dealing with Loss.